-How was the Culture in the Workplace Questionnaire created?
+How was the Hofstede Culture in the Workplace Questionnaire created?

-(John Bing): A brief history is that Culture in the Workplace Questionnaire™, or CWQ as we call it, was developed after I discovered Geert Hofstede’s work in the 1980’s.
+(John Bing): A brief history is that the Hofstede Culture in the Workplace Questionnaire, or Hofstede CWQ as we call it, was developed after I discovered Geert Hofstede’s work in the 1980’s.
 Starting with a 24-item paper and pencil questionnaire from items that Geert took from an early version of his Value Survey Module, and with his encouragement and approval, ITAP developed what has now become the gold standard of the online cultural profile instruments.

-What has changed about the CWQ over the years?
+What has changed about the Hofstede CWQ over the years?

-What specifically is the relationship between Prof. Hofstede’s work and the CWQ?
+What specifically is the relationship between Prof. Hofstede’s work and the Hofstede CWQ?

-Give us some background on recent developments regarding the Culture in the Workplace Questionnaire
+Give us some background on recent developments regarding the Hofstede Culture in the Workplace Questionnaire

 For example, imagine a firm with marketing departments across the world.
 In one country, the marketing department emphasizes individual achievement, and in another country, the marketing department is committed to an ethos of collective relationships.
 How is it possible to effectively manage these two groups unless the firm itself is aware of the consequences of applying equal incentives?